andy-schulz/webdriverjs-annotator/README.md

 const element = driver.findElement(locator);

 // hide the message when the element is found
-// if the element cant be found, the element is still displayed
+// if the element cant be found, the message is still displayed
-// and you can create a screenshot of your browser await Annotator.hideTestMessage(driver);
+// and you can create a screenshot of your browser and reading what you did when
+// the error occurred
+await Annotator.hideTestMessage(driver);

 // after removing the message the element is highlighted